-The combination of our current cash and short-term investments, anticipated cash flow from operations and available borrowings under our Credit Facility is expected to be sufficient to fund our operating and capital needs for the foreseeable future.
+The combination of our current cash and short-term investments, anticipated cash flow from operations and available borrowings under our Credit Facility is expected to be sufficient to fund our operating and capital needs for the foreseeable future, including our ability to fund the repurchase of common stock as described below.
 However, our cash requirements may vary materially from those now planned due to many factors, including, but not limited to, the scope and timing of strategic acquisitions, the cost and timing of the expansion of our manufacturing capacity, the progress of our research and development programs, the scope and results of clinical testing, the magnitude of capital expenditures, changes in existing and potential relationships with business partners, the time and cost of obtaining regulatory approvals, the costs involved in obtaining and enforcing patents, proprietary rights and any necessary licenses, the cost and timing of expansion of sales and marketing activities, the timing of market launch of new products, market acceptance of new products, competing technological and market developments and other factors.
+In addition, we expect to use cash from working capital to fund the repurchases of the Company's common stock pursuant to the stock repurchase program announced on August 5, 2008, under which the Company may purchase up to \$25 million of the Company's outstanding common stock.
+We have obtained the consent of Comerica to implement this repurchase program, which may be discontinued at any time.